kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Relation Types

-Expanding our philosophers example we could define a Relation Type, `Education` to encapsulate the needed roles:
+Expanding our philosophers example we could define a Relation Type, `education` to encapsulate the needed roles:

 ![Expanding the example to illustrate how a relation type is linked with Role Types.](/images/example_relationtype.png)